Hair. It’s color, texture, and style is just one of the things that makes you, you. But what is hair made of? And how does it grow? Find out below.

 - Eyebrows and eyelashes protect the eyes from dirt, dust, and sweat.
 Eyebrows are also important for communicating emotions.

 - Forensic scientists can analyze hair to learn a lot about us – what drugs, alcohol, or medicines we’ve taken, for example.
+Hair is also used in DNA testing.

 - Hair care is big business, but it varies by culture.
 In ancient Rome, women used pigeon poop to dye their hair blonde.
 Ugh!!
 In America, about 80 percent of people wash their hair every day.
 In Europe, only 25 percent give their hair a daily scrub.